-Kronfågel’s “The right to movement” was a production in collaboration with Passion Lab.
-“The right to movement” is a sports fund founded by Kronfågeln, which aims to give young people with different forms of disabilities the opportunity to be able to move and meet others.
+Kronfågel’s “The right to movement” is a production in collaboration with the agency Passion Lab.
+“The right to movement” is a sports fund founded by Kronfågel, which aims to give young people with different forms of disabilities the opportunity of being able to move and meet others.

-The purpose of the film was to inform about the initiative while also giving the viewer a sense of warmth and real emotions.
-The director’s ambition was to capture honesty, heart and soul using the film’s visual expression.
+The purpose of the film is to inform about the initiative whilst also giving the viewer a sense of warmth and real emotions.
+The ambition of the director was to capture honesty, heart and soul using the film’s visual expression.
 Smooth high speed movements together with an intimate handheld camera.
-Abstract close-ups give a hint about what is to come.
+Abstract close-ups give a hint of what is to come.
 The film gradually accelerates to the grand finale and transitions into a calm and peaceful ending.

-The tone was set out to emphasize Gustav’s role, it’s his film, his journey and his story to tell.
+The tone emphasizes Gustav’s role, it’s his film, his journey and his story to tell.

-His experience is a part of a true story, if not an elevated visual experience.
-We wanted the feeling of real people and real emotions in every scene of the film, and thanks to the wonderful people at Nacka Hi we managed to reach that goal.
-The best part of this whole journey was to get to know Gustav and his family.
+His experience is a part of a true story and additionally an elevated visual experience.
+We wanted the feeling of real people and real emotions to transcend every scene of the film, and thanks to the wonderful people at Nacka Hi we managed to reach that goal.
+The best part of this whole journey was getting to know Gustav and his family.
 It’s thanks to them and our great film crew that the production was such a great success.

 However, let’s not forget the idea that started it all.
 It began with Passion Lab’s starting concept that really spoke to us.
 Shortly thereafter, ripples on the water began spreading.

-Our biggest challenge was to find a suitable swimming pool during this pandemic.
+Our biggest challenge was to find a suitable swimming pool during the pandemic that started in 2020.
 We searched until the very end and eventually we found Bosön simhall, which turned out to be a perfect match.

-To make this film as good as possible meant being flexible and taking quick decisions from all parties involved.
-Luckily this was the case, everybody’s been really enthusiastic and compliant all throughout this whole process.
-The production landed the goal we and the client set out to reach and it’s been a really fun process all the way through.
+To make this film as good as possible meant being flexible and making quick decisions from all parties involved.
+Luckily this was carried out flawlessly and everybody’s been really enthusiastic and compliant all throughout this whole process.
+The production landed the goal we and the client set out and it’s been a really fun process all the way through.